 DEAR PROSPECTIVE STUDENTS AND PARENTS,

 Welcome to Blyth Academy Etobicoke, our newest Ontario campus opening in September 2018!
 We’re very excited to be joining the community and we invite you to stop by and get to know us as you’re walking by or have your child join us for a “Day in the Life” at Blyth Academy and try out a class or two.

-With an average class size of seven, we offer an educational experience where our teaching faculty and our administrative team members know each child.
+With an average class size of eight, we offer an educational experience where our teaching faculty and our administrative team members know each child.
 Students will learn and grow alongside passionate, charismatic teachers.
 We offer dynamic programming with a focus on experiential learning.
 We encourage our students to be critical and creative thinkers, as well as active participants in their own education.

 Our school is located on Bloor West at South Kingsway and is a fresh, light-filled space where our students are actively engaged in the school community both inside and outside of class.
 We have access to a multitude of unique resources and opportunities within our neighbourhood for both academic and extra-curricular pursuits.

 It would be my pleasure to meet and share more with you about the Blyth Academy Etobicoke experience.